 Meditate for a world abiding in agaya and ubuntu

-Participate in the global Novasutras Equinox meditation during the exact moment of the Equinox (whether meditating on your own or with an in-person group).
+Participate in the global Novasutras Equinox meditation during the exact moment of the Equinox (as feasible, whether meditating on your own or with an in-person group).
 There will be a guided meditation on Insight Timer, on Zoom or on the Novasutras YouTube channel, usually starting 15-30 minutes before the moment of the Equinox, and ending 5-15 minutes after the Equinox – check the Events page for details and registration.
 If you prefer, you could join by simply meditating on agaya and ubuntu at that time.
 Either way, we seek to join in simultaneous meditation at these precise moments (part of the Octal Meditations), to encourage global coherence.

 More Ways to Celebrate